Battery Collection Week 2025

 Battery Recycling Bag Pickup Locations

-Due to current uncertainty in the postal service, battery recycling bags are not being mailed to residents this year.
-Battery recycling bags are available for pickup until November 7, 2025, at the following locations:
+Due to uncertainty in the postal service, battery recycling bags were not mailed to residents in 2025.
+Battery recycling bags were available for pickup until November 7, 2025, at the following locations:

 Safe Battery Storage

 Batteries should be stored in a cool, dry location, away from any flammable material, prior to disposal.
-Do not use the battery recycling bag to store batteries; this can be a fire hazard.
+Do not use the battery recycling bag to store batteries long term; this can be a fire hazard.
 During storage, battery terminals should not be in contact with materials that could conduct electricity or heat.
-The terminals on 9-Volt batteries in particular, should be covered with electrical tape prior to storage.
+Some battery types require terminal protection, like taping.
+Visit Call2Recycle for detailed information on how to protect terminals

 Alternative Disposal Options